gpmd/playbook/_drafts/2014-03-18-test-driven-development-tdd.md

 1. Scaffolding how you intend your code to work.
 E.g. The method name you intend to call and what parameters (if any) it will accept, and what it may or may not return.
 2. Defining the acceptance criterea that signals if the code is working or not.
 E.g. In our FizzBuzz example above, when our method receives a '1' it is only considered working if it returns a '1' and not if it returned a '2'.

-Once you have your behaviour and name its fairly evident exactly what you need to do.
+Once you have your behaviour and name hopefully its fairly evident exactly what you need to do.
 To help solidify this, follow along the FizzBuzz example below:

 ##### Red: FizzBuzz Step 1